-Our woodland camps are tucked away in hollows on the hillside close to our ancient woodland and the stream that runs through it.
-Each camp is secluded from the others with nothing to see but the meadows, woods, and at night the starry skies.
+Our camps are spread out across our site, each one secluded from the others with nothing to see but the meadows, woods, views and at night the starry skies.

-The camps are truly wild, with deer, owls, badgers, bats and all manner of wild birds regular visitors.
+The site is truly wild, with ancient woodland to one side with a beck running through it, and fields which we are rewilding full of wildflowers, bees and butterflies.
+The wildlife runs riot, with deer, owls, badgers, bats and all manner of wild birds regular visitors.
 To preserve our wilderness and peace no cars are allowed on site; our visitors walk down the fields to their camps, leaving the real world with their cars at the gate (if you have mobility problems please contact us directly).

-Solar hubs in the camps provide lighting and phone charging is provided.
-Although you can charge a phone and we do get a bit of reception down the fields for emergencies, we’d wholeheartedly recommend you take this opportunity to leave your phone with the rest of the modern world behind for your stay and remember what it is to live a little bit wild.
+There is very little mobile reception in many places on the farm and we wholeheartedly recommend you take this as an opportunity to leave your phone with the rest of the modern world behind for your stay and remember what it is to live a little bit wild.

 Struggling for something to do without your phone?
 Why not: